 Important – You can use the default rules as a template when creating your own rules to allow files within the Windows folders to run.
 However, these rules are only meant to function as a starter policy when you are first testing AppLocker rules.
 The default rules can be modified in the same way as other AppLocker rule types.

-- Default rules have created successfully as shown below.
+- Default rules have been created successfully as shown below.

-- In left pane under AppLocker right-click on Executable Rules then select Create New Rule.
+- In the left pane under AppLocker right-click on Executable Rules then select Create New Rule.

 - Click on Next.